-- 4.4 The Trustee has identified the criteria by which Investment Managers should be selected (or deselected).
-These include: - Past Performance - Quality of the Investment Process (including the integration of ESG risk factors) - Role Suitability: level of fees, reputation of the manager, familiarity with the mandate, internal objectives, and restrictions of any pooled funds - Service: reporting, administration - Team Proposed: the individual fund managers working for the Fund.
+- 4.4 The Trustee has identified the criteria by which Investment Managers should be selected.
+These include: - Past Performance - Quality of the Investment Process (including the integration of ESG risk factors, including climate) - Role Suitability: level of fees, reputation of the manager, familiarity with the mandate, internal objectives, and restrictions of any pooled funds - Service: reporting, administration - Team Proposed: the individual fund managers working for the Fund - Quality of stewardship and engagement.